Gabriel G. Mourreau

-Gabriel Alejandro Guevara Mourreau (born 6 February 2001) is a Spanish actor.
+Gabriel Alejandro Guevara Mourreau (born 6 February 2001) is a Spanish-Cuban and French actor.

 He is best known for playing Nick Leister in the film My Fault, the most watched non-English language film on Prime Video in 2023.
 He also appeared in the first two seasons of the youth series Skam España, and played the main role in the Disney+ series From Tomorrow.

 Early life

 Gabriel Alejandro Guevara Mourreau was born and raised in Madrid, Spain, by his mother, Marléne Mourreau, a French vedette, model, actress and television presenter, and his father, Michel Guevara, a Cuban dancer.
 He is bilingual in both Spanish and French, and is proficient in English.
 Much like his parents, he was drawn towards artistic pursuits at an early age, participating in advertising campaigns and small acting roles as an extra, as well as undergoing formal dance training.

 He graduated from Instituto Lope de Vega with a Baccalaureate of Performing Arts in 2018.